PML-N being pushed to the wall: Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN: Pakistan Muslim League-N President Shahbaz Sharif on Sunday said Hanif Abbasi was leading with 70,000 votes against Sheikh Rasheed and that was why he was given a life term.
+MULTAN: Pakistan Muslim League-N President Shahbaz Sharif Sunday said Hanif Abbasi was leading with 70,000 votes against Sheikh Rashid and that was why he was given a life term.

+Addressing an election meeting in NA-157 Multan-VI in Mauza Kayanpur, he said the PML-N was being pushed to the wall in Election 2018.

 Shahbaz said Monday was the last day for election campaign and voters must realise that “a noble daughter has been arrested along with his pious father and both of them put in the jail”.